dimathperera/Proper-network-Architecture-For-Small-and-Medium-size-Companies./README.md

 # Proper-network-Architecture-For-Small-and-Medium-size-Companies.
 it is a collection of practical IT architecture Principals and best practices design for small and medium size companies

-# Secure Network Architecture Framework for SMEs in Sri Lanka
+# Secure Network Architecture Framework for SMEs

 **HND Cybersecurity & Network Architecture Final Year Project**